kartik-nighania/BeagleEyes---Stereo-Vision-BBB/README.md

 for terestrial robots and aerial drones for terrain mapping and obstacle avoidance in unknown environment.

-Reasearch still under process.. :)
+Reasearch still under refinement.. :)
                                   - Kartik Nighania